 - Gasket types based on the Face of gaskets

 Types of gaskets based on gasket materials

 Based on the gasket materials used to manufacture the gasket, three types of gaskets are widely used in industrial applications.
 They are

 - Metallic Gaskets

-Usually, composite sheet materials are used with flat face flanges and low-pressure class applications.
-Non-metallic gaskets are manufactured non-asbestos material or Compressed Asbestos Fibre (CAF).
+Usually, composite sheet materials are used with flat-face flanges and low-pressure class applications.
+Non-metallic gaskets are manufactured of non-asbestos material or Compressed Asbestos Fibre (CAF).
 Non-asbestos types include aramid fiber, glass fiber, elastomer, Teflon (PTFE), and flexible graphite gaskets.
-Full face gasket types are suitable for use with flat-face (FF) flanges and flat-ring gasket types are suitable for use with raised face (RF) flanges.
+Full-face gasket types are suitable for use with flat-face (FF) flanges and flat-ring gasket types are suitable for use with raised-face (RF) flanges.

 Semi-metallic or Composite Gaskets

 Semi-metallic gaskets are composites of metal and non-metallic materials.
 The metal is intended to offer strength and resiliency while the non-metallic portion of a gasket provides conformability and sealability.
 Commonly used semi-metallic gaskets are spiral wound, metal jacketed, Cam profile, and a variety of metal-reinforced graphite gaskets.
 Semi-metallic gaskets are designed for the widest range of operating conditions of temperature and pressure.
 Semi-metallic gaskets are used on raised faces, male-and-female, and tongue and groove flanges.

 Metallic gaskets are fabricated from one or a combination of metals to the desired shape and size.
 Common metallic gaskets are ring-joint gaskets and lens rings.
 They are suitable for high-pressure and temperature applications and require a high bolt load to seal.